Impact of GDPR and Privacy Laws on Clinical Research

 Focus Area: Current Project

 The European Union’s General Data Protection Regulation (GDPR) took effect on May 25, 2018.
 The regulation governs the processing of personal data of individuals located in any member state of the European Economic Area (EEA) or personal data processed in the context of an entity’s establishment located in an EEA member state.
-Personal data are defined broadly as “any information relating to an identified or identifiable natural person (‘data subject’); an identifiable person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, online identifier, or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural, or social identity of that natural person.”
-The law had an immediate impact on clinical research generally and multi-regional clinical trials specifically.
+Following “Brexit,” the United Kingdom has enacted national legislation, commonly referred to as the UK GDPR, that is substantially similar to GDPR.
+Under both GDPR and UK GDPR, personal data are defined broadly as “any information relating to an identified or identifiable natural person (“data subject”); an identifiable person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, online identifier, or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural, or social identity of that natural person.
+The GDPR had an immediate impact on clinical research generally and multi-regional clinical trials specifically.

-- Identify, explain, and discuss key problems that the GDPR has introduced for the global research community on clinical research, biobanking, and data banking, as well as big data research.
+- Identify, explain, and discuss key problems that the GDPR and other privacy laws have introduced for the for the domestic and global research community on clinical research, biobanking, and data banking, as well as big data research.

-- Highlight the major challenges and ambiguities that the GDPR presents for regulators, industry, academia, IRBs/research ethics committees, and researchers.
+- Highlight the major challenges and ambiguities that privacy laws present for regulators, industry, academia, IRBs/research ethics committees, and researchers.

 - Engage with the European Commission and EDPB to explore potential solutions.